 The Philosopher is the longest-running public philosophy journal in the UK, founded in 1923.
-It is published by the PSE (The Philosophical Society of England), a registered charity founded ten years earlier than the journal in 1913, and still running regular groups, workshops, and conferences around the UK.
-As of 2018, The Philosopher is edited by Newcastle-based philosopher Anthony Morgan and is published quarterly, both in print and digitally.
+It is published by the PSE (The Philosophical Society of England), a registered charity founded in 1913, and still running regular groups, workshops, and conferences around the UK.
+As of 2018, The Philosopher has been edited by Newcastle-based philosopher Anthony Morgan and is published quarterly, both in print and digitally.

 Brian D. Earp